kn0wl3dge/mozitools/README.md

 pip install -r dev-requirements.txt
 ```

-# How does it work ?
+# How does it work?
-You can check out this [Blog Article](https://kn0wledge.fr) for more
+You can check out this [Blog Article](https://kn0wledge.fr/projects/mozitools) for more
  information.

 # Submit an issue

 Feel free to submit any issue you could encounter.
 I'll be happy to provide a
  fix.
-PLease, do not forget to add details related to your issue (command line
+Please, do not forget to add details related to your issue (command line
 , output, sample...).

 # References